 The fake news that haunted George Washington

-The Revolutionary War was at a crucial point in 1777 when a remarkable set of documents surfaced in London that cast doubt on Yankee resolve.
+The Revolutionary War was at a crucial point in 1777 in which a remarkable set of documents surfaced in London that cast doubt on Yankee resolve.
 With France not yet helping the struggling rebels, a packet of letters said to have been intercepted from Gen.

 Comments